By Emily Hutto, RadCraft

 Rothschild agrees.
 “Sourcing our ingredients more locally and sustainably is baked into our culture, and craft malt is a big part of that.”

-This February, tour Allagash and Blue Ox with fellow malt industry peers, and meet the Buck crew who will be driving south for the fun, at the 2022 Craft Malt Conference in Portland, Maine.
-Early bird registration for #CraftMaltCon2022 remains open through December 15th.
+[UPDATED, February 14, 2023] This March, tour Allagash and Blue Ox with fellow malt industry peers, and meet the Buck crew who will be driving south for the fun, at the 2023 Craft Malt Conference in Portland, Maine.
+Registration for #CraftMaltCon2023 remains open through March 10 for in-person and March 15 for virtual attendance options.
 Make sure you don’t miss out.
 Register here.